scalalandio/endpoints-elm/README.md

 ##### Http modules

-Http module utilizes generated url module and for each endpoint contains a function that returns `HttpBuilder.RequestBuilder`.
+Http module utilizes generated url module and for each endpoint contains a function that returns `HttpBuilder.Task.RequestBuilder`.

 ```elm
 {-